demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_-_False_Positive_Incident_Handling_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-Crowdstrike Falcon - Unisolate Endpoint
+Crowdstrike Falcon Intelligence Sandbox - Unisolate Endpoint

 ### Integrations
-CrowdStrikeFalcon
+CrowdStrikeFalcon Intelligence Sandbox

 ### Scripts
 This playbook does not use any scripts.